iluwatar/java-design-patterns/serverless/README.md

 ## Serverless

-Serverless eliminates the need to plan for infrastructure and let's you focus on your application.
+Serverless eliminates the need to plan for infrastructure and lets you focus on your application.

-Following are optimization katas you should be aware of while building a serverless applications
+The following are optimization katas you should be aware of while building a serverless applications

 * The Lean function
-    * Concise logic - Use functions to transform, not transport (utilize some of the integration available from the provider to transport), and make sure you read only what you need
+    * Concise logic - Use functions to transform, not transport (utilize some of the integration available from the provider to transport), and make sure you read-only what you need
-    * Efficient/single purpose code - avoid conditional/routing logic and break down
+    * Efficient/single-purpose code - avoid conditional/routing logic and break down
-    into individual functions, avoid "fat"/monolithic functions and control the dependencies in the function deployment package to reduce the load time for your function
+    into individual functions, avoid "fat"/monolithic functions, and control the dependencies in the function deployment package to reduce the load time for your function
     * ephemeral environment - Utilize container start for expensive initializations